splunk/public-o11y-docs/gdi/private-connectivity/aws-privatelink.rst

 * AWS region

-  * Same region connectivity: If you're connecting between two regions you need to provide both the source region (where your workloads are hosted) and the target account region (where your Splunk Observability Cloud account is located).
+  * Same region connectivity: If you're connecting in the same region, provide the service AWS region.

   * Cross-region connectivity: If you're connecting between two regions you need to provide both the source (or customer) region and the target (or Observability Cloud account) region.
 The following regions are supported: